 The long-term return expectation for the Pension Plan Investments has been determined by using a building-block approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
 The long-term expected nominal rate of return has been determined by calculating an arithmetic weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalanced uncorrelated asset classes.
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation Long Term Expected Real Rate of Return

+Carl 2.00 % 1.95 0/

-Cash 1.00 % 0.50 %
+Cash 2.00 % 1.85 %

-US Stocks 22.50 4.75
+US Stocks 22.50 5.75

-Non-US Stocks 22.50 7.00
+Non-US Stocks 22.50 6.50

-Fixed Income 19.00 1.50
+Fixed Income 19.00 2.85

-Private Equity 10.00 8.00
+Private Equity 12.00 7.60

-Real Estate 15.00 5.00
+Real Estate 17.00 6.60

-Multi-Asset Strategy 10.00 3.00
+Multi-Asset Strategy 5.00 6.65

 Total 100.00 %